Key points on this page:

 - The disavow file is simply a list of domains that you submit to Google via your Search Console account, indicating that you wish for these backlinks to be ignored.
 By doing so, Google will not take these links into account when determining your site’s authority and rankings.

-Backlinking – how to do it
+Backlinking – how our Perth SEO agency does it

 The best way to get quality backlinks is to create great content and cultivate good relationships with websites in your niche.